 fluids and hair

-The Drug Analysis Department is equipped with state-of-the art testing facilities (infrastructure, analytical equipment and instruments, etc.) with a relatively large number of sophisticated mass spectrometers including LC-HRMS (Orbitrap), LC-MS/MS, ICP-MS, GC-MS/MS and GC-MS. It conducts doping control testing for a total of around 45,000 domestic post-race urine and blood samples, 7,000 out-of-competition samples, 800 feed samples and miscellaneous samples every year.
+The Drug Analysis Department is equipped with state-of-the art testing facilities (infrastructure, analytical equipment and instruments, etc.) with a relatively large number of sophisticated mass spectrometers including LC-HRMS (Orbitrap), LC-MS/MS, ICP-MS, GC-MS/MS and GC-MS. It conducts doping control testing for a total of around 45,000 domestic post-race urine and blood samples, 7,000 out-of-competition samples, 800 feed samples, regular official FEI urine and blood samples, overseas “B” samples, external quality assurance samples, and miscellaneous samples every year.
 In addition, LRC also participated in the annual AORC Proficiency Testing (PT) programme.
-LRC could successfully identify all the prohibited substances in the PT samples (including equine urine, plasma and hair) and has attained full marks in the past 5 years.
+LRC could successfully identify all the analytes in the PT samples (including equine urine, plasma and hair) and has attained full marks in the past 5 years.
 Further, LRC is one of the Official Racing Laboratories approved by Racing Australia for reserve portion / B sample analysis and one of the Approved Referee Laboratories by Malayan Racing Association for performing referee analysis, indicating that our testing capability has been internationally recognized.